10 Expectations In A Relationship And How To Manage Them

 Why Do Expectations In A Relationship Cause Problems?

 To understand that, we first need to answer another question – why do couples fight in the first place?
 The answer: expectations.
 What we assume a relationship should be like shapes our contribution to the relationship.
 Expectations, when in a relationship, are subjective.
 They are biased and differ from one person to another.
 Some people expect their partners to cook.
 In turn, they may be expected to provide.
 But, both partners assume that the other person is aware of this automatically, without even having a conversation about it.
 This can lead to stress, heartbreak, and tension in the relationship.

 The issue with expectations is that they’re just like opinions – everyone has one!
 The problem is, they usually don’t match up to the other person’s behavior.
 This is where bickering begins.
 It’s important to talk to your partner about how mismatched expectations can lead to conflicts.
 However, don’t think you don’t have a right to expect something from your partner!
 Expect kindness and decency – you deserve to be treated with respect and dignity, and so does your partner!
+Expecting something from another person doesn’t mean having a right to get a thing or pretending a behavior from the other one.
+To avoid fights, frustrations and disappointments, it is crucial to learn to listen to each other and be empathetic to clearly understand not only the other person’s deep needs and desires but also yours.
 This is why knowing what to expect is important.
 When you both are on the same page about your partnership, you will learn how to manage expectations better in a relationship.

 Now, let’s answer the biggest question that’s on your mind.

 Learning what to expect and how to manage expectations in a relationship is essential to building a healthy relationship.
 Here are ten healthy expectations you can have in a relationship.